ent/ent/doc/website/blog/tbd-announcing-versioned-migrations.md

 like [golang-migrate/migrate](https://github.com/golang-migrate/migrate), [Flyway](https://flywaydb.org/)
 or [Liquibase](https://liquibase.org/).

+Using versioned migrations is especially useful if you have to execute advanced SQL statements, need to create data dependent migration steps, or need to ship some seeding data with a change.
 In this post I want to show you how to configure Ent to generate versioned migration files for both existing and new projects.
 Furthermore, I will demonstrate the workflow with `golang-migrate/migrate`.

 ### Getting Started